SENIOR LEADERSHIP TEAM

 General Secretary, Global Ministries and UMCOR

 Roland Fernandes became the General Secretary (chief executive) of Global Ministries and the United Methodist Committee on Relief (UMCOR) on September 1, 2020, having filled key leadership roles in the organizations since 1995.
 He was both chief operating officer and chief financial officer of Global Ministries/UMCOR from 2003 and has several times served as interim general secretary.
-As general secretary, he oversees programs, projects and partners in 120 countries, including 350 missionaries in 70 countries.
+As general secretary, he oversees programs, projects and partners in 115 countries, including 250 missionaries in 70 countries.
 UMCOR is the church’s relief and development organization.

-Director of Global Migration and Special Assignments
+Director, Global Migration and Special Assignments

 The Rev. Jack Amick directs the United Methodist Committee on Relief’s Global Migration program for Global Ministries.
 He serves on the United Methodist Immigration Task Force, on advisory committees for Church World Service, the board of National Justice For Our Neighbors, the ACT Alliance Migration and Displacement Reference Group, and he maintains relations with several other migration/refugee organizations.
 His earlier work for UMCOR involved leading disaster response programs.
 Amick served as a pastor at local United Methodist churches for seven years.
 Prior to being ordained as a United Methodist elder, Amick served two years with the Refugee Admissions Office of the Bureau of Population, Refugees and Migration at the U.S. Department of State and two years as vice-consul for Economic Affairs at the U.S. consulate in Mumbai, India.
 As desk officer for Eastern Europe at the Peace Corps, Amick designed crisis responses to flooding in Central Europe and post-war recovery in Bosnia and Herzegovina.
 He has led disaster response in different contexts, including managing disaster damage assessments and family services with the American Red Cross.
 Amick has a Bachelor of Arts in international service and economics from American University in Washington, DC, a Master of International Management from the Thunderbird School of Global Management in Arizona, and a Master of Divinity from Boston University School of Theology.
 Amick is the father of two young adults and the husband of the Rev. Susan Amick, a United Methodist deacon who serves as chaplain with Wesley Woods Senior Living in Atlanta.

-Director of Human Resources
+Director, Human Resources

 The Rev. Dr. Judy Chung